“Una Emoción”

 in its rhythms,

-With the simple emotion that remains,
+when the simple emotion that remains

 ¿Si es tan humilde y tan sencillo